 |Fresh Frozen Durian in boxes at the supermarket|

 |Enjoying his durians as a dessert|

 This blog is all about the durian.
 I like to share whatever durian information and experiences about the durian that I have gathered while I was working with the Department of Agriculture.
-I am not a durian expert nor am I a durian planter for I do not have a durian farm or a durian tree in my backyard.
-I just love durian.
+I am not a durian expert or durian farmer.
+I'm just a retiree spending most of my time with my grandson and I enjoy surfing the internet during my free time.
+I love durians and enjoy them whenever I can.
 You'll too if you start it right.
 And I'll show you how.

 |A couple of old traditional durian trees in a village|